jzqf/report-server/report-server/src/main/resources/db/postgresql/upgrade_report_server/ReadMe.txt

 3. Log into the PostgreSQL host machine, either directly or via the ssh command.

-4. Execute the following in a bash shell from the upgrade_report_server-<version> directory on the PostgreSQL host machine:
+4. Execute the following in a bash shell:

+		cd /tmp/report-server-<version>/upgrade/
 		./upgrade_report_server_db.sh

 	Unless a different PostgreSQL role (user) is specified with the -U option,